Gordon Brown-backed charity expanding to help more families with cost of living | ITV News

-Gordon Brown-backed charity expanding to help more families with cost of living
+Gordon Brown-backed charity expanding to help more families as dependence on food banks increase

 A charity founded by former prime minister Gordon Brown is expanding to boost its aim of supporting families struggling with the cost-of-living crisis.